X2 Environmental Data Logger

 A specially designed mounting bracket holds the X2 to a 2" NPT pole for easy connection.
 The optional solar power pack also mounts to the pole and provides ample power for most applications.

-A smartphone, tablet, or laptop connects by Wi-Fi to access sensor data and view or change settings.
+Use a browser on a smartphone, tablet, etc. to access sensor data and view or change settings via WQData LIVE.
 No application-specific hardware or software is required.
-Works within an existing Wi-Fi network or as a direct link from the X2 to the device.

 Mount: (3) 3/8-16 bolt holes on bottom